- Medicare and Medicaid are two U.S. government programs designed to provide access to healthcare.

 Those in the final stage of kidney disorders can also apply for the benefits of a Medicare policy.

-Medicaid is a program that combines the efforts of the U.S. state and federal governments in order to assist households in low-income groups with healthcare expenses, such as major hospitalizations and treatments as well as routine medical care.
+Medicaid is a program that combines the efforts of the U.S. state and federal governments to assist households in low-income groups with healthcare expenses.
+These costs may include major hospitalizations and treatments as well as routine medical care.

 People receiving Medicaid benefits often don’t have to pay for covered expenses at all, but some cases require a small copayment.

 In most situations, eligibility for Medicare is based on the age of the applicant.
-A person must be a citizen or permanent resident of the United States and 65 years of age or older to qualify.
+A person must be a citizen or permanent resident of the United States and 65 years old or older to qualify.

 Generally, people who receive Medicare benefits also receive some form of Social Security benefits.
 Medicare benefits can also be extended to: